GDQuest/website/content/tutorial/godot/2D/navigation2d-tilemap-pathfinding/index.md

 author = "nathan"
 date = "2019-01-23T18:00:00"
-description = "We made 2 tutorials together with Chris aka KidsCanCode to help you do pathfinding with tile-based maps in Godot 3.1." title = "Pathfinding on a TileMap with Navigation2D (Godot 3.1 tutorial)" weight = "5" keywords = [] tags = []
+description = "We made 2 tutorials together with Chris aka KidsCanCode to help you do pathfinding with tile-based maps in Godot 3.1." title = "Pathfinding on a TileMap with Navigation2D" weight = "5" keywords = [] tags = []